IbrohimRasulov/travel-journal/README.md

 # Travel Journal of Uzbekistan

-> Travel Journal is web platform that showcase beautiful scenes of Uzbekistan by giving small description and images.
-If you are interested to discover more specific destination you can get google map position, more images, or detailed information from wikipedia by clicking links respectively.
-This is a complete solo project, part of [Scrimba React course](https://scrimba.com/learn/learnreact) using this given [figma design](https://www.figma.com/file/QG4cOExkdbIbhSfWJhs2gs/Travel-Journal?node-id=0%3A1).
+> Travel Journal is a web platform that showcases beautiful scenes of Uzbekistan by giving small descriptions and images.
+If you are interested to discover more specific destinations you can get google map positions, more images, or detailed information from Wikipedia by clicking links respectively.
+This is a completely solo project, part of the [Scrimba React course](https://scrimba.com/learn/learnreact) using this given [Figma design](https://www.figma.com/file/QG4cOExkdbIbhSfWJhs2gs/Travel-Journal?node-id=0%3A1).

 https://user-images.githubusercontent.com/78875455/177039684-774fd99a-3eed-4ac9-afab-05c51b9c6969.mp4